Tuesday, April 21, 2026

 What the SOP does

-The workflow takes a user email, then:
+The workflow takes a user's email, then:

 • Pulls Sentry session replays from the last 24 hours